 This site is a portal to resources which assist you with the Building Strong Children curriculum.
-You can also find free downloads, course evaluations, and purchase the digital download of Building Strong CHildren: One Block at a Time.
+You can also find free downloads, course evaluations, and the digital download of Building Strong Children: One Block at a Time.

 Building Strong Children: One Block at a Time consists of fourteen chapters, an introduction and a resource website that can be

-used by child care educators -- youth and adults.
+used by child care educators, parents and teachers.
 Each lesson was designed to support

 research of the five developmental domains.